shaunreichman/investment_tracker/DESIGN_GUIDELINES.md

 - **Rationale:** This matches industry standard practice, where opportunity cost is calculated on invested capital, not after distributions or other outflows.
 Distributions and other outflows are considered returns, not reductions in capital at risk.

 **Note:**
-- `interest_taxable_rate` and `interest_deduction_rate` must always be set manually for each tax statement.
+- `interest_income_tax_rate` and `fy_debt_interest_deduction_rate` must always be set manually for each tax statement.
 The system will not auto-calculate these rates, except to use a default fallback (e.g., 32.5%) only if not provided.
 Always confirm the correct rate for each fund/entity/financial year based on the actual tax statement or jurisdictional rules.

 ---